1 Bg 9-1972: The Most Confidential Knowledge

 96

-> always within himself and outside himself if one has
+> always within himself and outside himself if he has

 > developed the transcendental loving attitude towards Him.